chuy-zip/BLOG_PROJECT/README.md

 ## Usage
 Running this project is fairly simple.
 The only requirements are to have Node.js installed and also Docker in your computer, in order to lift the containers with the configuration I made with docker compose.
 Once you have installed them, have cloned the repository and opened the project folder, you only have to run the following commands:

+Ther first and **Most important thing** is to change the names of the files **.env.EXAMPLE** and **docker-compose.EXAMPLE.yml** to .env and docker-compose.yml.
+Also, you will need to manually add a string to the .env file.

 Move to the games-blog directory
 ```
 cd games-blog